At-Home Autism Therapy: What Works & What Doesn’t

 More children are being diagnosed with autism around 2 years old, which means that their first sessions with a behavior therapist may work best at home.
-At-home autism therapy with an applied behavior analysis (ABA) therapist or other type of behavior therapist simply means that the therapy takes place in your home.
+At-home autism therapy with an applied behavior analysis (ABA) therapist simply means that the therapy takes place in your home.

 Your child can get at least 20 hours of therapy per week, in an environment in which they are comfortable.
 The techniques used in therapy sessions can be used at other times at home.

-Parents can train in some forms of therapy that may support the lessons learned in ABA sessions, including nutritional support or floor time therapies.
+Parents can train in some forms of therapy that may support the lessons learned in ABA sessions.
 The work parents do with their children is critical, but it’s important for children to work directly with licensed ABA therapists.
 At-home autism therapy can make a big difference in your child’s life.

 At-Home Autism Therapy Works Best for Young Children